 Value-Add Opportunities

 Value-add strategies involve identifying properties with potential for improvement.
-Look for buildings with outdated amenities, inefficient operations, or below-market rents.
+Look for buildings with outdated amenities, inefficient operations, government foreclosure properties, or those with below-market rents.

 Implement targeted renovations to boost property value.
 This might include upgrading kitchens and bathrooms, adding in-unit laundry, or improving common areas.